 But before we get to the fascinating story behind the giant wooden box of food, let us roll back to when Pata was just a child.
 A child who admired the Kon-Tiki expedition led by a Norwegian explorer and writer.
 They built a raft out of special wood and made it across the Atlantic, not without almost dying, but they made it, and the image Pata remembers with incredible detail, is the men pulling a shark onboard with their BARE hands.
 He turns to me, “And I turned to my parents and told them one day, that’s going to be me.
 I am going to pull a shark out of the water with my bare hands.”

-Clearly, the seeds that would one day turn this individual into a full time explorer, had been planted.
-He originally went to America on an exchange to play professional tennis however, whilst staying at his friends parents place he couldn’t help but notice the stunning photography of mountains, he was mesmerized and knew he wanted to see those in real life.
-His friends parents it turned out, were mountain guides and Pata remembers nagging at them to take him along.
-For a while they turned his pleas down, however after much persistence (a very clear and common characteristic of Pata Dagerman) they hesitantly agreed on two conditions.
-One) he carry the food and two) he be quiet.
-Now he mastered the first one however went in the complete opposite direction for the second one, and told stories of his life back in Finland.
+Clearly, the seeds that would one day turn this individual into a full-time explorer, had been planted.
+He originally went to America on an exchange to play professional tennis, however, whilst staying at his friend’s parents’ place he couldn’t help but notice the stunning photography of mountains, he was mesmerized and knew he wanted to see those in real life.
+His friend’s parents it turned out, were mountain guides and Pata remembers nagging at them to take him along.
+For a while, they turned his pleas down, however, after much persistence (a very clear and common characteristic of Pata Dagerman) they hesitantly agreed on two conditions.
+One) he carry the food and two) he is quiet.
+Now he mastered the first one however went in the complete opposite direction for the second one and told stories of his life back in Finland.